joeclark-phd/simplechain/README.md

     node.queue_record(record);

 Be sure to queue at least 5 records, because the miner mines blocks with five transactions each from the queue, until the queue is empty (or has fewer than 5, anyway).
-Commene mining with this appropriately-named method:
+Commence mining with this appropriately-named method:

     node.commence_mining();